 The Methodist University Health Sciences Pathway will provide academically qualified Methodist University undergraduate students the opportunity to enhance their undergraduate study with a unique connection to the University's clinical doctoral program in occupational therapy.
-The pathway will challenge the Methodist University candidate academically in preparation for the exclusive opportunity of preferential consideration for admission into the MU OTD Program upon successful completion of a Methodist University bachelor's degree.
+The pathway will challenge the Methodist University candidate academically in preparation for the exclusive opportunity of preferential consideration for admission into the

+MU OTD Program upon successful completion of a Methodist University bachelor's degree.

-The Health Sciences Pathway is a separate mechanism for traditional freshman students admitted to Methodist University who desire to pursue a bachelor's degree in the following majors: exercise science, kinesiology, biology, or psychology.
+The Health Sciences Pathway is open to all Methodist University students in the following majors: exercise science, kinesiology, biology, chemistry, or psychology.
 In addition to the courses that are required as part of the bachelor's degrees in the candidate's chosen field of study, the student applying for admission through this pathway will also be required to complete the same prerequisite courses as candidates applying through the Traditional Pathway.
 In addition, the applicants applying through the Health Sciences Pathway will be scored on the admissions criteria as described in the admissions process.
 However, when these candidates apply for admission to the MU OTD Program, they will be guaranteed an interview opportunity for a place in the program's entering class by meeting the minimum qualifications outlined.